QingNZ/Graphlab/_pages/vacancies.md

 #### 3. ARC Discovery Project PhD opportunities: "Deep Learning for Graphs" ####

 Supported by a grant from the Australian Research Council, we are currently looking for PhD students with passion, talent and grit to join the team.
 You will have the chance to work on the grand challenges at the intersection of deep learning and graph theory.
 You will be involved in discussing important and interesting questions in this challenging area, developing new heuristic techniques and theories to advance state-of-the-art methodologies, and evaluating their applications in solving real-world problems.
 PhD students will be supervised by Prof. Brendan McKay and A/Prof. Qing Wang, and may collaborate on other related projects in the team.
-Some related publications can be found at https://graphlabanu.github.io/website/projects/.
+Some related publications can be found at <a href="https://graphlabanu.github.io/website/projects/.">https://graphlabanu.github.io/website/projects/.</a>

 **Eligibility**
 -  A Bachelor/Masters degree in computing or mathematics with first-class honours or equivalent; <br />